jakoblaegdsmand/parcel-rails/README.md

 # Integration of Parcel in Rails 5 without sprockets

+## WARNING:

 This gem is an experiment to integrate parcel into rails without using sprockets at all.

 This repository is not for public usage.
 It is created specifically for a project.
+If you use it, you do it at your own risk.

 ## Disclaimer